davidissamattos/david_ws/README.md

 I am testing only with ROS Indigo using Ubuntu 14.04 LTS on Parallels 11 Mac and on Ubuntu 14.04 LTS in a full linux Lenovo computer.
 Some issues with this setup:
-* The gazebo simulator for
+* The gazebo simulator for the virtual machine does not work properly
+* The lenovo computer internal microphone is really bad

 Some considerations
 * I am self-experimenting in Human-Robot Interaction in physical proxemic distance.